epfl-ada/ada-2022-project-adaconda/README.md

     - Analysis of the impact of the main NBA matches and results on Youtube video interactions
     -
 - Zad
-    - Data scrapping from website and NBA API
+    - Data scraping from website and NBA API
     -